rhystmorgan/Emurgo/EmurgoProject/specificationforimprovements.md

 - This look something like:
 - Store single value from previous round and pass that into the next game
 - Append `[Move]` with the latest `Move` using an index of `count - 1`

+- Unable To implement in V2 as I was having lots of confilcts in types and expected types and didnt have the time to figure out a simple solution to the problem

 ### Name Strategy